RichardDooling/Entertainment_Law/Introduction/Introduction.md

 You may think of them (and yourselves) as human oil wells gushing potentially valuable [intellectual property][wipo].

+As Orson Welles once put it,
+a writer needs a pen, an artist needs a brush, and a filmmaker needs an army. the average big budget Hollywood feature probably boasts a crew of at least five hundred people.
+For special-effects-driven tentpole spectacles, crew numbers climb into the thousands – Iron Man 3, for example, credited a staggering total of 3,310 people.
+That’s an army.

 Modern information technologies make it easy for hundreds, even thousands, of musicians, visual and graphics artists, programmers,